Rasmus Krag (1763–1838): Head of the Engineering Corps

 from 1810, and lieutenant-colonel of engineers from 1816.
-From 4 September 1818 he was recognised as head of the engineer corps and was further promoted to lieutenant general in 1836.
+From 4 September 1818, he was recognised as head of the engineer corps and was further promoted to lieutenant general in 1836.

 Under his leadership of the corps of engineers, the corps undertook many technical functions including road building, harbours and lighthouse inspections and many of his officers became experts in these fields which remained a military function until 1868 when they came under civil control.
-His groundwork in training of engineer officers furthered the work of developing the railways.
+His groundwork in the training of engineer officers furthered the work of developing the railways.

 Honours and death

 Krag became a Knight of the Order of the Dannebrog in 1812 and rose through the levels of that honour to Grand Cross in 1829.
 Struck by a sudden illness on 3 January 1838, he collapsed near the Frederiksholms Canal in Copenhagen just as the future King Christian IX was passing.
 He was taken to the cavalry barracks where he soon expired.